mavenman/streamroller/README.md

 ## Getting Keys/Tokens

 Before installing to make the setup simpler, it's best to get all the keys and tokens you'll need from your accounts first.
+Not every platform is required, only keys and tokens for the platforms you wish to stream to.

 ### Twitch